escrin/escrin/worker/README.md

 ## Points of Interest

-- [workerd_config.capnp](./workerd_config.capnp) - the configuration of the `escrin/workerd` that runs the platform services and sets up the Smart Worker sandbo
-- [src/services/runner.ts](./src/services/runner.ts) - the entrypoint service of the `escrin-runner` that spawns Smart Workers when requested
-- [src/services/env.ts](./src/services/env.ts) - a service linked to Smart Workers spawned by the runner service that provides platform services like key and data management
 - [src/index.ts](./src/index.ts) - the entrypoint of the [@escrin/worker](https://www.npmjs.com/package/@escrin/worker) TypeScript library
+- [workerd_config.capnp](./workerd_config.capnp) - the configuration of the `escrin/workerd` that runs the platform services and sets up the Smart Worker sandbox
+- [src/runner.ts](./src/runner.ts) - the entrypoint service of the `escrin-runner` that spawns Smart Workers when requested
+- [src/env/iam](./src/env/iam/) - a service linked to Smart Workers that provides decentrized key and identity management.

 As you work on the code, please feel encouraged to [file issues](https://github.com/escrin/escrin/issues) or participate in [the Discord community](https://enshrine.ai/discord)!